 HDR is particularly useful if you connect your Windows computer to an external display to play movies or games.
 If this is the case, start by connecting your HDR-compatible display to your Windows 10 computer.
 The better the connection quality, the better your HDR results will be.
 DisplayPort 1.4 and better is one of the best options.
 If that isn’t available, HDMI 2.0 and USB-C connections should suffice.

 If you want to enable HDR right on a Windows 10 laptop or built-in display, you don’t have to worry about connecting a display — but you do have to make sure your laptop has the necessary display requirements.
-That includes resolution of at least 1080p, and a max brightness of 300 nits or more.
+That includes a resolution of at least 1080p and a max brightness of 300 nits or more.

 For both built-in and external displays, your Windows 10 computer must have a graphics card that supports PlayReady 3.0 hardware and 10-bit decoding capabilities.
 If your Windows computer is from 2017 or newer, you are probably fine.
 Otherwise, you may not be able to run HDR content.

-Open Windows 10’s Settings menu, which you can find in the Start menu, or simply by searching for it in the search bar.
+Open Windows 10’s Settings menu, which you can find in the Start menu, or search for it in the search bar.

 One of the first icons you should see in Settings will be System.
 Select it.

 In System, the top menu option should be Display.
 The system naturally opens into the Display window, so you should already be there.
-The first option you should see in the Display window is an option that says Select and rearrange displays (as long as you have an additional display connected).
+The first option you should see in the Display window is an option that says Select and Rearranges Displays (as long as you have an additional display connected).
 Use the Identify and Detect buttons in this section as needed to find and select your HDR-compatible display.